 Privacy notice and data protection

-This privacy notice explains your rights under the Data Protection Act 2018 (DPA) and General Data Protection Regulation (GDPR).
-It describes the type of information we may hold on you, how it may be processed and who we might share it with.
+This privacy notice explains your rights under the Data Protection Act 2018 and General Data Protection Regulation.
+It describes the type of information we may hold about you, how it may be processed and who we might share it with.

 Personal data (which we will call 'data' throughout the rest of this notice) means any information about an individual from which that person can be identified.